-For non-MLO, a STA may delete either or both of a stored device ID and a stored PASN ID at any point in time for implementation specific reasons.
+(#10)A STA or an MLD may delete either or both of a stored device ID and a stored PASN ID at any point in time for implementation specific reasons.

-For non-MLO, when a non-AP STA sends a device ID or a PASN ID to an AP, it shall use the device ID or the PASN ID most recently received from any AP belonging to the same ESS.
+For non-MLO, when a non-AP STA sends a device ID or a PASN ID to an AP, it shall use the device ID or the PASN ID most recently received from any AP (#10)or AP MLD belonging to the same ESS.

-For MLO, an MLD may delete either or both of a stored device ID at any point in time for implementation specific reasons

-For MLO, when a non-AP STA sends a device ID to an AP, it shall use the device ID most recently received from any AP belonging to the same ESS.
+(#10)(#10)For MLO, when a non-AP MLD sends a device ID to an AP MLD, it shall use the device ID most recently received from any AP or AP MLD belonging to the same ESS.

 P3234L53: not recognized case